-Snowboarding and skiing in Canada is famous.
+Snowboarding and skiing in Canada has earned it’s fame.
 Not only does the country receive great snowfall, but the mountains are impressive, and naturally beautiful.
 Lift infrastructure is well developed, and with that laid back attitude of Canadians?
 It’s no wonder it attracts many Aussie tourists year after year.

 There are a huge amount of ski resorts in Canada, with several in British Columbia.
 Whistler Blackcomb is located on the west of the country near Vancouver, it has an incredible expanse of terrain offering something for everyone.
 The town is almost a suburb, with a buzzing nightlife and lively ski culture.
 Sun Peaks, Silver Star and Big White all offer something for families, yet still have decent sized terrain challenging for all levels of skier and snowboarder.
 Panorama and Fernie are also great all round resorts, great for a family ski holiday.
 Revelstoke is east of Silverstar, relatively new and gaining the reputation of an excellent resort catering for advanced skiers and snowboarders.
 The nearby resort of Kicking Horse offers great terrain for expert skiers and snowboarders.
 In Alberta, there are some great ski areas including Lake Louise and sunshine in the town of Banff.

-The US is home to snowboarding, but numerous mega resorts.
-If you’re a skier and you haven’t heard of Vail or Aspen, you’ve been living underground.
+The US is home to snowboarding, and numerous mega resorts.
+If you’re a skier and you haven’t heard of Vail or Aspen, you’ve been living underground!

 Why ski in the US of A?
 With an impressive variety of terrain, impeccable lift facilities and numerous accommodation options, the USA is a must do when it comes to your ski bucketlist.
 Did we mention good snow?
 Absolutely.
 When it comes to annual average snowfall.
 12 US ski resorts are listed in the top 20 of the world.
 Aleyska receives 18.3m per year, Kirkwood in California receives 15.2m, and many Utah s resorts receive 12.7 annually.